 How do we know we’ve had too much?

-When you’ve eaten too much salt, you’ll probably feel incredibly thirsty as your body struggles to maintain its fluid balance.
+When you’ve eaten a highly salty meal, you’ll probably feel incredibly thirsty as your body struggles to maintain its fluid balance.
 Your body is alerting you that there isn’t enough water to support the amount of sodium in your body, so your brain will receive a signal that it needs more water.

-Bloating and water retention are also common signs of eating too much salt.
+Bloating and water retention are also common signs of eating excessive salt.

 With too much sodium in the body, the fluid is forced out of the cells and into the blood to support these excessive levels.
 Bloating around the tummy area is most common, but you may also notice your fingers and toes to be a little more swollen.